Jaguars halfway home to another high pick, potential reboot

 INJURED

-Shenault could miss time.
-Kicker Josh Lambo re-injured his hip attempting an onside kick against the Texans, potentially forcing Jacksonville to switch kickers for the sixth time in nine games.
-Jon Brown, who made his NFL debut in Week 6, is likely to be promoted from the practice squad.
+As expected, quarterback Gardner Minshew (thumb) won’t play this week. … Josh Lambo was placed on injured reserve Monday after re-injuring his hip attempting an onside kick against the Texans, forcing Jacksonville to switch kickers for the sixth time in nine games.
+Jon Brown, who made his NFL debut in Week 6, will be promoted from the practice squad and kick against Green Bay. … Shenault (hamstring) and Costin (concussion) could miss time.

 KEY NUMBER